Private LTE/5G and WiFi: Which is Better?

 Wi-Fi or Private LTE: Why is Private LTE Better than WiFi?

 One of the most important things to understand about private LTE networks is that they are closed networks.
 This means that the network is not accessible to anyone outside the organization it is connected to.
 This is why private LTE networks have an edge over Wi-Fi networks.
 Public Wi-Fi networks are open networks, meaning that anyone can access them.
-While this is a good thing for the general public, it also means that your network is more prone to hacking.
+While this is a good thing for the general public.
 Another reason why private LTE networks are better than Wi-Fi networks has to do with speed.
 While Wi-Fi networks can be very fast, it's more difficult to control the speed of your network completely.
 This means that you might experience different speeds among different devices and users on your network.
 With a private LTE network, you can control the network's speed so that each device receives the same speed as all other devices on the network.

 Limitations of WiFi